LupaLupa10/lupalupa10.github.io/_pages/about.md

 ## About Me

-I came across the **al-folio** open-source repo, and thanks to it I was able to fork and set up this GitHub page.
-My goal here is simple: **learn new things, document the process, and share along the way.**

-I’m not a “true” statistician, data scientist, data engineer, or software engineer—just a curious generalist who enjoys picking up bits of everything.
+My goal here is simple: **learn new things, document the process, and share along the way.** I’m not a “true” statistician, data scientist, data engineer, or software engineer—just a curious generalist who enjoys picking up bits of everything.
 A jack of all trades, master of none.
 That said, I have ambitious goals: to keep growing, explore new ideas, and hopefully one day build something meaningful from the knowledge I’ve gathered.

 ---